 - A hedging action spreads or reduces the risk of highly uncertain adverse effects of a plan in the current planning cycle.
 Hedging actions are effective only if a vulnerability appears in the future.
 Therefore it is important to establish their cost-effectiveness, especially if entailing high investments.

-A seizing action allows to seize an opportunity.
+A seizing action allows seizing an opportunity.

 Step 4: Evaluate and select alternative

 After identifying and incorporating each alternative, they need to be subjected to a thorough comparison.
 Cost being an important criterion in port projects and plans, and economic analysis is always carried out.
 Often, there is a cost-benefit analysis that includes the future revenues an alternative can generate, and also its direct and indirect effects.
 The latter may be monetized or assessed qualitatively.
 Tools such as a Balanced Scorecard can add strategic non-financial performance measures to traditional financial metrics to give managers and executives a more balanced view of organizational performance, thus supporting decision making.
 The selection from alternatives is generally based on many criteria combined with other considerations that are, often political or strategic.

 Step 5: Set up monitoring system for alternative

 Even the best plans can fail.
 Therefore there is still the need to monitor the performance of the selected alternative and take action if some of the assumptions are failing.
 This requires an identification of key values.
 This is information that should be tracked in order to determine whether the plan is on course to achieving success.
 The boundaries of these values (triggers) are specified, beyond which actions should be taken to ensure that a plan keeps moving the system in the right direction and at a proper speed.